 All Cerebral therapists are licensed and have extensive training in evidence-based therapeutic practices.
 They also hold a graduate degree from an accredited institution.
 Your Cerebral therapist may hold a PsyD, a PhD, or be a Licensed Clinical Social Worker, Licensed Mental Health Counselor, Licensed Professional Counselor, Licensed Clinical Professional Counselor, Licensed Marriage and Family Therapist, or hold one of several other therapy licenses.

 Most of the techniques and modalities that our therapists use are CBT and DBT based.
 All our therapy sessions are based on traditional talk therapy and focus on evidence-based therapy practices.

 Although all our Care Counselors and therapists are trained in behavioral health techniques, each may have their own different specialties or experiences that may be more pertinent to your own personal interests and experiences.
-You can read about our Care Counselors and therapists in the “Meet your team” section of the Cerebral website.
+You can read about our therapists in the “Meet your team” section of the Cerebral website.